massalabs/massa/docs/technical-doc/api.rst

         },
     }

-For the signature you need to use the bytes of the public_key and content in byte compact concatenated and sign it with blake3.
+For the signature you need to use the bytes of the public_key and content in byte compact concatenated and sign it with schnorr.

 -   Return: